 Step 1 – Turn On The Recorder

-Press the green On/Off button on the left to turn on the recorder.
-One or more green lights should illuminate.
+Press the green power button on the left to turn the recorder on.
+The light next to the power button should illuminate.

 Step 2 – Connect to the Sensors

-1. Nasal cannula – This measures your breathing patterns directly through airflow and sound.
-The cannula should be placed underneath your nose with the longer prongs facing down towards your upper lip.
+1. Airflow Sensor and Nasal Cannula: This measures your breathing patterns directly through airflow and sound.

-Each cannula is single-patient use and can be cut to your measurement.
+Place the cannula underneath your nose with the longer prongs facing down toward your mouth.
+Each cannula is single-patient use and can be fit to your measurement.

 Step 3- Press Record

-A final green light next to the record button indicates you are recording.
+Once all sensors are connected, press the red record button to begin recording.
+A green light next to the record button indicates that the device is recording.

 Don’t worry about stopping the recording.
-It will turn off automatically after 6 hours.
+It will turn off on its own after 6 hours.

 When testing for multiple nights, simply repeat these steps.
 Test for the number of nights ordered by your doctor.
 If you are unsure of how many nights your doctor ordered, you can contact Snap support or your doctor.
 Usually, Snap Diagnostics recommends testing for 3 full nights of sleep, as breathing patterns can vary significantly from one night to the next.